Tulum Ruins

 The Tulum ruins open daily at 8:00AM.

-How much does it cost to visit the Tulum Ruins?
+How much does the Tulum Ruins cost?

 How far are the Tulum Ruins from Tulum town?